HadleyCanine/SparklyTimestamp/README.txt

 If you type: 25cm
 Then press: Right Alt (AltGr) + F9
-It will append something like:  (approx. 9.8425 inches) (The conversion is performed to 4 decimal places by the bundled tool.)
+It will append something like:  (approx. 9.8425 inches) (The conversion is performed to 4 decimal places.)

 ===================================================